 Subaru IRONMAN® Canada in Whistler

-Spring is here and there is less than 6 months to go until the Whistler race.
-Knowing the course can make a huge difference on race day, and all athletes are encouraged to come to Whistler to scope out the route, check out the facilities in town and of course log training hours in the water and on the roads.
+Athletes know that preparation is key to finishing this incredible race.
+Knowing the course well can make a huge difference on race day, and all athletes are encouraged to come to Whistler early to scope out the route, get familiar with the facilities in town and log training hours in the water and on the roads.

 As an added bonus, athletes can treat family and friends to a couple of days in the mountains to thank them for their support and make sure they make it to race day too.